 - The information or process that’s required to undertake the task follows a logical path that is unlikely to change from customer to customer.

-5 tips for freeing up your contact centre
+5 steps for freeing up your contact centre

-If you’re ready to start exploring automating some of your contact centre processes, there are a few obvious places to start...
+If you’re ready to start exploring automation, there are a few obvious places to start...

-Repairs are one of the highest priorities for tenants, and frustrations can creep in when reporting problems and booking appointments to get them fixed.
-Eliminating the need to make a call to request, schedule or get updates on a repair can make the process run much more smoothly – using an online system is convenient both for tenants, who don’t have to wait for office hours to get things moving, and the contact centre.
-It can make coordinating the maintenance team more straightforward too, particularly if a picture of the damage that needs rectifying is uploaded by the tenant.
+Repairs are one of the highest priorities for tenants, and frustrations can creep in when reporting problems and booking appointments is long-winded and or complicated.
+Eliminating the need to make a call to request, schedule or get updates on a repair can make the process run much more smoothly – using an online system is convenient both for tenants, who don’t have to wait for office hours to get things moving, and the contact centre as well.
+It can make co-ordinating the maintenance team more straightforward too, particularly if a picture of the damage that needs rectifying is uploaded by the tenant.

-Keeping payments on track is a key concern for housing associations, while managing rent can be a source of stress for tenants.
-Making the payment process run as smoothly as possible in everyone’s interest.
+Keeping payments on track is a key concern for housing associations while managing rent can be a source of stress for tenants.
+Making the payment process run as smoothly as possible is in everyone’s interest.

-Looking at the existing tech, payment providers are already using Interactive Voice Response (IVR), allowing customers to interact with a phone system via a telephone keypad or speech recognition, after which they can enquire about services through IVR dialogue.
-IVR technology can be integrated to make it easier to complete payments over the phone, with other options such as Paypoint and AllPay meaning that a range of channels, including face-to-face, is available.
+Looking at the existing technology, payment providers are already using Interactive Voice Response (IVR).
+This allows customers to interact with a phone system via a telephone keypad or speech recognition, after which they can enquire about services through IVR dialogue.
+IVR technology can be integrated to make it easier to complete payments over the phone, with other options such as Paypoint meaning that a range of channels, including face-to-face, is also available.

 IVR is evolving, and it’s now possible to exploit the technology via smartphones.
 Intuitive visual IVR menu interfaces allow users to navigate through menus at a touch, call a contact centre operative, check hold times or request a callback.

-While IVR can be highly effective in helping to manage calls, the optimal solution for payments has to be to remove the need for a call and take the whole process online.
-This not only makes life easier for the majority of tenants, but can eliminate the need to mail out paperwork such as quarterly paper rent statements, saving considerable resources to the benefit of the environment and allowing the money saved to be redeployed.
+While IVR can be highly effective in helping to manage calls, the optimal solution for payments has to be to remove the need for a call altogether and take the whole process online.
+(However, IVR can be a good middle ground for older tenants that do not wish to fully shift to online or do not have Wi-Fi.)
+IVR not only makes life easier for the majority of tenants but can eliminate the need to mail out paperwork such as quarterly paper rent statements, saving considerable resources to the benefit of the environment.

 3. Live chat